 About the default certificate in FileMaker Cloud for AWS

 FileMaker Cloud for AWS provides a default SSL certificate.
 You can renew the default certificate or import your own custom certificate.
-To manage SSL certificates, see FileMaker Cloud for AWS Help.
+To manage SSL certificates, see FileMaker Cloud product documentation.

 Enable HTTP Strict Transport Security